Under Armour Verge Low GTX Review Facts

 but it does provide stability to the wearer.
 With its Thermoplastic Urethane Shank running through the sole unit, many feel they benefit from the torsional stability as it creates a smoother running gait transition.
 The AnaFoam layer that sits below the upper and above the midsole provides a great base for the foot while all the responsive cushioning below gives ample support for most.

--Under Armour's Verge Low GTX is a neutral trail hiking/running shoe, or low cut boot.
+- Neutral trail hiking/running shoe, or low cut boot

--The Charged Cushioning in the sole was impressively responsive and provided good shock absorption.
+- Charged Cushioning in the sole is impressively responsive and shock-absorbent